 Size: 20-1/2″ x 18″ x 4″ (52 cm x 48 cm x 10 cm)

-Why Not Support the Worley Gig and Purchase one for just $19.95 (Sadly, This Item In No Long Available.)
+Why Not Support the Worley Gig and Purchase one for just $19.95 (Sadly, This Item Is No Longer Available.)